jmpounders/uml_engy_5050/source/projects/transport.rst

 - :download:`MultigroupFixedSourceSolve.m <project2/MultigroupFixedSourceSolve.m>`
 - :download:`powerIterationSolve.m <project2/powerIterationSolve.m>`

-Python:

-- :download:`proj.py <project2/proj.py>`

 To use the Matlab functions, simply place them in the directory in which you are running Matlab (i.e., your working directory) or in the Matlab path.
-To use the Python functions, place the python file in the directory in which you are running Python or another accessible path, and put ``from proj import *`` at the top of your script or Jupyter notebook.

 Project Guidelines
 ------------------